 Before we jump into the architecture of Snowflake, it is worthwhile to discuss the concepts of clustering and the popular clustering techniques.

 Clustering Architectures: Shared Nothing and Shared Disk

-The demands on applications to be online and available at all times is increasing daily.
-However, meeting these expectations puts substantial operational burden on the underlying computing infrastructure.
-Loss of functionality, an under-performing technology stack and non-availability of systems becomes a death knell for many businesses that have revenue models tied to the constant availability and performance of their technology stack.
+The demand for applications to be online and available at all times is increasing daily.
+However, meeting these expectations puts a substantial operational burden on the underlying computing infrastructure.
+Loss of functionality, an under-performing technology stack, and non-availability of systems become a death knell for many businesses that have revenue models tied to the constant availability and performance of their technology stack.
 Downtimes are caused due to planned reasons like patching or upgrading or due to unplanned reasons like hardware failures or natural hazards.
 As companies increasingly become global organizations, they need systems that operate 24 X 7.